khanhtran0111/Discord-Bot/README.md

 ### Weather
 This function shows user informations about weather.
++ weather: use this command for short weather's information in that day.
-+ weather: Get the weather forecast for the next week for a specific city.
++ temp: Get the weather forecast for the next week for a specific city.
 + compare: Compare the temperature forecast for the next week between two cities.

 ### Formula 1